ylikx/forpy/README.md

     ierror = tu%getitem(item, ii)

     !
 Use is_int, is_str, is_float, is_none ...
-    ! to check if an object is a certain Python type if (is_int(item)) then
+    ! to check if an object is of a certain Python type if (is_int(item)) then
       !
 Use cast to transform 'item' into Fortran type ierror = cast(int_value, item)